algorandfoundation/beaker/docs/source/migration.rst

 .. note:: There were recent changes in PyTeal to the way ``ClearState`` is handled, which were incorporated in Beaker v0.5.1.
   In particular, ``ClearState`` handler methods must now take no arguments.
-Previously, this was considered valid PyTeal, however since the clear state program can not reject, there is no way to ensure these arguments are available, leading to silent failures.
+Previously, this was considered valid PyTeal, however since a clear state program reject will not prevent the accounts local state from being cleared, special care needs to be taken to allow as few conditions that might lead to rejection as possible.

 .. note:: Decorated methods now return ``ABIReturnSubroutine`` or ``SubroutineWrapperFn``, not the original method.
 This
           should mostly be an internal change only, but if these methods were being invoked by other methods within the